googlearchive/blaze_compiler/README.md

 ##  Changelog

+- 9th July 2014:
+  - support for rules in JSON

 - 30th June 2014:
   - removed trailing /* from access location syntax
   - allowed untyped schema if type is not specified